7 min read / 10 May 2023 / Laura Garvin Gomez

 It's also important to follow legislation under The General Product Safety Regulations 2005 (GPSR) when starting your business.

-While this regulation doesn't contain any specific laws for candles and wax melts, it does provide the general European Standards that should be adhered to when selling.
+While this regulation doesn't contain any specific laws for homemade candles and wax melts, it does provide the general European Standards that should be adhered to when selling.
 Failing to comply with these standards can be seen as a lack of due diligence.

 What do I need if I'm selling online?